 Tools for Educators

-The Problems of the Month are non-routine math problems designed to be used schoolwide to promote a problem-solving theme at your school.
-Each problem is divided into five levels of difficulty, Level A (primary) through Level E (high school), to allow access and scaffolding for students into different aspects of the problem and to stretch students to go deeper into mathematical complexity.
-Explore the Problems of the Month here.
+The Inside Problem Solving tasks are non-routine math problems that promote a problem-solving theme at your classroom.
+The tasks are organized into five levels of difficulty, Level A (primary) through Level E (high school), to allow access and scaffolding for students into different aspects of the problem and to stretch students to go deeper into mathematical complexity.

 Formative Re-engaging Lessons